jaredratcliff/guacamole/README.md

 # guacamole
-This repository is for testing coding features and for fun.
+This repository is purely a playground.
+With... some guacamole.